fluves/pywaterinfo/.github/CONTRIBUTING.rst

 Contribute code
 ^^^^^^^^^^^^^^^

-Care to fix bugs or implement new functionality for pydov?
+Care to fix bugs or implement new functionality for pywaterinfo?
 Awesome!
 Have a look at the `issue list`_ and leave a comment on the things you want to work on.
 See also the development guidelines below.